mcd500/teep-device/teep-agent-ta/README.md

 This is where the AIST OTrP Trusted Application implementation.

-You can communicate with it and a TAM using libaistotrp.
+You can communicate with it and a TAM using libteep.